Textron: Textron eAviation

-In March 2022 Textron entered into an agreement to buy Slovenian aircraft builder Pipistrel and form a new division for electric aircraft development.
+In March 2022 Textron agreed to buy Slovenian aircraft builder Pipistrel and form a new division for electric aircraft development, called Textron eAviation.
 Pipistrel will continue as a brand and retain its existing headquarters and operations in Slovenia and Italy.
 Textron will invest in the division to hasten future aircraft development and production.
 Pipistrel's founder and CEO, Ivo Boscarol, will stay on as a minority shareholder and also as the Chairman Emeritus.
 The purchase was completed in April 2022, for a price of US$235M.

 Textron Systems

 Textron Systems is an aerospace and defense development and manufacturing firm headquartered in Providence, Rhode Island.
 The company reported 2012 annual sales in the Textron Systems segment as $1.7 billion.